anakhaei/CarND-PID-Control-Project/README.md

 # Overview
 This repository contains the implementation of PID control in Udacity's Self-Driving Car Nanodegree.
-I implemented a PID control by following the instructions provided during the course.
+I implemented a PID controler by following the instructions provided in the course.
 My implementation meets the Success Criteria.

 ## Project Introduction
 The car is supposed to follow a desired path in the simulator.
-The PID control is using cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.
+The PID controler is using cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.

 ## Success Criteria
-My implementation meets the followeing success criteria:
+My implementation meets the success criteria:
 1. The vehicle successfully drives around the track.
 2. No tire leaves the drivable portion of the track surface.
 3. The car doesn't pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).